stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.mailmerging/mailmerge/_index.md

 | [set_UnconditionalMergeFieldsAndRegions](./set_unconditionalmergefieldsandregions/)(bool) | Sets a value indicating whether merge fields and merge regions are merged regardless of the parent IF field's condition. |
 | [set_UseNonMergeFields](./set_usenonmergefields/)(bool) | Setter for [Aspose::Words::MailMerging::MailMerge::get_UseNonMergeFields](./get_usenonmergefields/). |
 | [set_UseWholeParagraphAsRegion](./set_usewholeparagraphasregion/)(bool) | Sets a value indicating whether whole paragraph with TableStart or TableEnd field or particular range between TableStart and TableEnd fields should be included into mail merge region. |

+For mail merge operation to work, the document should contain Word MERGEFIELD and optionally NEXT fields.
+During mail merge operation, merge fields in the document are replaced with values from your data source.

+There are two distinct ways to use mail merge: with mail merge regions and without.

+The simplest mail merge is without regions and it is very similar to how mail merge works in Word.
+Use **Execute** methods to merge information from some data source such as **DataTable**, **DataSet** or an array of objects into your document.
+The **MailMerge** object processes all records of the data source and copies and appends content of the whole document for each record.

+Note that when **MailMerge** object encounters a NEXT field, it selects next record in the data source and continues merging without copying any content.

+Use **ExecuteWithRegions** methods to merge information into a document with mail merge regions defined.
+You can use as data sources for this operation.

+You need to use mail merge regions if you want to dynamically grow portions inside the document.
+Without mail merge regions whole document will be repeated for every record of the data source.